 KENOSHA, Wis.
 (AP) — A former suburban Milwaukee police officer has been sentenced to 35 years in prison for killing an Oregon woman and ditching her body in a suitcase along a highway.

 Steven Zelich, 54, was sentenced Wednesday in the 2012 death of 19-year-old Jenny Gamez, whose body was found along a Wisconsin highway in 2014.
 He pleaded guilty in January to first-degree reckless homicide with use of a dangerous weapon and hiding a corpse.

-Details of the case are similar to accusations Zelich faces in the 2013 death of Laura Simonson in Minnesota.
-Authorities say Zelich met both women online, choked them at hotels and stashed their bodies in suitcases in the trunk of his car before dumping them along the side of the highway.
+The case's details are similar to accusations Zelich faces in the death of Laura Simonson of Minnesota, who died in 2013.
+Authorities say he met both women online, choked them at hotels during sexual encounters and stashed their bodies in suitcases before dumping them along the highway.

-Prosecutors have said Zelich invited the Gamez to Wisconsin, where they spent several days at a hotel in Kenosha.
-Zelich told investigators that after he choked Gamez, he put her body in her suitcase and took it to his apartment.
-He said he then put the body is his refrigerator in West Allis, about 5 miles west of Milwaukee.
+Prosecutors have said Zelich invited Gamez to Wisconsin and they spent several days at a hotel in Kenosha.
+He told investigators that after he choked her, he put her body in a suitcase and took it to his apartment and then put the body in his refrigerator.

-Authorities say he killed Simonson more than a year later in Minnesota and drove her body home with him to Wisconsin.
-They say he put both bodies in suitcases in the trunk of his car and later dumped them in southern Wisconsin.
+Authorities say Zelich later killed Simonson and drove her body home with him.
+They say he put both bodies in suitcases in his car's trunk and later dumped them.

 (Copyright 2016 by The Associated Press.
 All Rights Reserved.)